MHooijberg/docker-minecraft_server/README.md

   - **25565** (Minecraft default port)
   - **80:8100** (Additional exposed port)
 - Persistent storage is mounted under `./src` to `/opt/server`.
+- `compose.yaml` can be configured to install extra plugins on first bootup.

 ## File Overview